bistro-its-berkeley/BISTRO-Starter-Kit/docs/Technical-starter-kit.md

 In an effort to promote the use of and access to public transportation, you may define subsidies for the users walking or using on-demand rideshare as a last-mile solution to access transit.
 Those subsidies will be based on the following age and/or income ranges:

- * Subsidies for taking transit
+  * Subsidies for walking to transit
     * Children under 10 years old (excluded)
     * Seniors from 50 years old (and younger than 75 years old) and earning less than 20’000$/year
- * Subsidies for using on-demand rideshare as a last-mile-solution to access transit
+  * Subsidies for using on-demand rideshare to access transit
     * People earning less than 40’000$/year
     * People earning between 40’000$/year and 50’000$/year (excluded)
     * People earning between 50’000$/year and 60’000$/year (excluded)

 You will be able to change the subsidies amounts [$/person] in the input file *submission-inputs/ModeSubsidies.csv* shown below.